Peer Review Policy

 Accept after Minor Revisions: The paper is in principle accepted after revision based on the reviewer’s comments.
 Authors are given 7 days for minor revisions.

 Resubmit after Major Revisions: The acceptance of the manuscript would depend on the revisions.
 The author needs to provide a point-by-point response or provide a rebuttal if some of the reviewer’s comments cannot be revised.
 A maximum of two rounds of major revision per manuscript is normally provided.
 Authors will be asked to resubmit the revised paper within 2 weeks, and the revised version will be returned to the reviewer for further comments.
-If the required revision time is estimated to be longer than 2 months, we will recommend that authors withdraw their manuscript before resubmitting to avoid unnecessary time pressure and to ensure that all manuscripts are sufficiently revised.
+Suppose the required revision time is estimated to be longer than 2 months.
+In that case, we will recommend that authors withdraw their manuscript before resubmitting to avoid unnecessary time pressure and to ensure that all manuscripts are sufficiently revised.

 Reject and Encourage Resubmission: If additional experiments are needed to support the conclusions, the manuscript will be rejected, and the authors will be encouraged to re-submit the paper once further experiments have been conducted.